Austria plans social media ban for children under 14

 "We will decisively protect children and young people in future from the negative effects of social media," Vice Chancellor Andreas Babler of the Social Democrats said.

-Draft legislation for Austria’s ban would be drawn up by the end of June, Mr Babler and conservative junior minister for digitisation Alexander Proell said.
+Draft legislation for Austria's ban would be drawn up by the end of June, Babler and conservative junior minister for digitization Alexander Proell said.